economic-impact-1920 economic-impact-1920

 We're Doing a Job on the Economy

-The PET industry is a growing field with a wide range of occupational opportunities.
+The PET industry is a growing field with a wide range of occupations available to job seekers.

 • Packaging engineer